acheong08/ChatGPT/README.md

 </summary>

-> Proxy server Rate limit: 15 requests per 10 seconds (per IP)
+> Proxy server Rate limit: 10 requests per 10 seconds (per IP) - This is due to high abuse.
+I'm trying to keep it at a sustainable level so I don't run out of funds too quickly.
 >
 > OpenAI rate limit: 50 requests per hour on free accounts.
 You can get around it with multi-account cycling
 >